-Washington Square Park Eco Projects is an environmental initiative whose mission is to celebrate and conserve the nature of Washington Square Park through monitoring, education, and advocacy.
+Washington Square Park Eco Projects is an environmental initiative whose mission is to monitor wild animal and plant populations, offer environmental education programs, and advocate for floral biodiversity.

 Washington Square Park is a 9.75 acre public park managed and operated by the NYC Parks and Recreation Department.
 The park land’s past lives include, in reverse chronological order, a a military parade ground, a cemetery, and a marsh.
 The land on which the park sits is Lenapehoking.